yorak/VeRyPy/README.md

 pip install https://github.com/yorak/VeRyPy/zipball/master
 ```

-In case you want to run the tests, clone this repository and add the VeRyPy root folder to your `PYTHONPATH` environment variable.
+There are tutorial videos available that show the steps for installing VeRyPy on Windows on top of [plain Python](https://youtu.be/FdUDtschLUg) or [PyCharm IDE](https://youtu.be/FhXr6BD1Tow).
+Note that in case you want to run the tests, skip `pip` installation.
+Instead, clone this repository and add the VeRyPy root folder to your `PYTHONPATH` environment variable.

 <!-- TODO: insert dependency / object diagram here-->